Jaeiya/aniwatch/README.md

 # About

 Wakitsu is a CLI application designed to find an anime episode on disk, at the working directory.
 It will try to discover any FanSubbed file names.
 If found, it will update your [Kitsu] watch list and move the file to a "watched" folder.
-Not all FanSub file names are supported, since there is unfortunately, no standardized naming practice among the groups unfortunately.
+Not all FanSub file names are supported, since there is unfortunately no standardized naming practice among the groups.

+You can also use the manual flag `-m` or `-manual` to update an anime without needing a file on disk, but this is not the standard way to use the program.

 > This is a Hobby project created out of a need for both relaxation and organization.

-I don't know how many people out there have this specific use-case, but I was really bad at manually updating my progress on [Kitsu], so I figured if I could make it dead simple through command line, I'd actually keep up with it.
+I don't know how many people out there have this specific use-case, but I was really bad at updating my progress on [Kitsu], so I figured if I could make it dead simple through command line, I'd actually keep up with it.
 As it turns out, I haven't missed a single progress update since.

 If you're like me and find the CLI a lot more user-friendly than going to a website, then this program might be for you!